-If you like Fender guitars there is similar sized option that has the steel strings called the Fender MA-1.
+If you like Fender guitars, there is a similarly sized option that has the steel strings called the Fender MA-1.

 Read More: Guide to Buying a Beginner Classical (Nylon Stringed) Guitar for a Child

-This is a ¾ size model and the scale length is 23.3”, which makes it a nice size for kids who are 8 to 12 years old.
-It comes in a natural color, it’s made of a laminated agathis top with sapele back and sides.
-It also features a really nice wood mosaic rosette which gives the guitar a bit of personality.
-The fingerboard is rosewood and the neck is nato.
-Since it is classical style the top three strings are nylon the bottom three strings are nylon wound with wire.
-It also has upgraded tuners and you get the Fender headstock logo.
+It is a ¾ size model, and the scale length is 23.3”, which makes it a nice size for kids who are 8 to 12 years old.
+It comes in a natural color; it’s made of a laminated agathis top with Sapele back and sides.
+It also features a beautiful wood mosaic rosette which gives the guitar a bit of personality.
+The fingerboard is rosewood, and the neck is nato.
+Since it is the classical style, the top three strings are nylon the bottom three strings are nylon wound with wire.
+It also has upgraded tuners, and you get the Fender headstock logo.

-This is a great guitar to learn on, the size makes it very fun to play.
+The MC-1 is a great guitar to learn on; the size makes it very fun to play.
 Kids will love the feel of the body and the thin neck.
 The MC-1 is very lightweight which helps to make it more comfortable and easier to play.
-Another important thing to look for in a children’s guitar is that it stays in tune.
+Another critical thing to look for in a children’s guitar is that it stays in tune.
 This model does stay in tune well, which helps to add to the general overall great playability.

-If you are a serious guitar person, you may find that the laminate top doesn’t give you the type of sound that you will get from guitars with more expensive woods, but I actually really like the sound of the MC-1.
-Most kids will also like the sound, obviously it is crazy to compare this to a more expensive guitar as far as the sound goes, but for this price range it sounds great.
+If you are a serious guitar person, you may find that the laminate top doesn’t give you the type of sound that you will get from guitars with more expensive woods, but I really like the sound of the MC-1.
+Most kids will also like the sound.
+Obviously, it is crazy to compare this to a more expensive guitar as far as the sound goes, but for this price range, it sounds great.

-If you compare the MC-1 to higher end Fenders, you will probably have a lot to complain about with the workmanship on this model.
+If you compare the MC-1 to higher end Fenders, you will probably have a lot to complain about with the quality of this model.
 But if you look at it compared to other guitars in this price range from other companies, you will be pretty happy with it.
-To me, I almost feel like this guitar is under-priced, I think a lot of people would probably pay another $100 or so for it.
+To me, I almost feel like this guitar is under-priced.
+I think a lot of people would probably pay another $100 or so for it.
 It is well made, with the construction being top notch.
-Also it’s a Fender, so with this model you are getting all of the technique and knowledge that they have acquired over the years, but since they are using the laminate materials you are getting a very affordable instrument.
+Also, it’s a Fender, so with this model you are getting all of the technique and knowledge that they have acquired over the years, but since they are using the laminate materials, you are getting a remarkably affordable instrument.